 Looking for ideas of where to start?
 Follow these landing page best practices and try out these potential test ideas:

 1. Limit the number of actions on the landing page

 Test removing website navigation elements, extra form fields, or any other unnecessary functionality.
 You’d be surprised how much a simple design with more white space can lead to more conversions.

-2. Clearly articulates the value of what is being offered to the visitor.
+2. Clearly articulate the value of what is being offered to the visitor

 Test headline variations and call-to-action text that more closely matches the language your visitors use to describe what they’re looking for.
 Don’t underestimate the value that a good headline or value proposition can have on your bottom line.
 Also, consider using long form copy to convince potential customers that your product is truly better than the competitor’s.